-We first examine the current government/NGO relationship: the development of the partnership approach and its strengths, and examine some of the tensions underlying the approach - especially in respect of transparency and accountability.
+We first examine the origins of the current devolved system of social service delivery.
+We explore the development of the partnership approach and its strengths, and examine some of the tensions underlying the approach - especially in respect of transparency and accountability - in the context of recent public administration reforms.

-We then describe briefly the system of checks and balances that applies to government decision-making, explore the dilution of those checks and balances when service delivery is moved outside the public sector as traditionally defined, and describe the application (and limitations) of contracts and the mechanisms used to enforce them.
+We then describe briefly the system of public law checks and balances that applies to government decision-making, explore the dilution of those checks and balances when service delivery is moved outside the public sector as traditionally defined, and describe the application (and limitations) of common law enforcement mechanisms.

-We use two case studies to illustrate the public policy dilemmas brought about by devolution: the recent Auditor-General inquiry involving Donna Awatere Huata MP; and the controversy over government contracts with NGOs in the health sector that permitted them to engage in political lobbying.
+Finally, we use two case studies to illustrate the public policy dilemmas brought about by devolution: the recent Auditor-General inquiry involving Donna Awatere Huata MP; and the controversy over government contracts with NGOs in the health sector that permitted them to engage in political lobbying.